 St John's is the capital and largest city of Antigua and Barbuda.
 St John's is the commercial centre of the nation and the chief port of the island of Antigua.
 St. John's is one of the most developed and cosmopolitan municipalities in the Lesser Antilles.
 The city is famous for its various shopping malls as well as boutiques throughout the city, selling designer jewellery and haute-couture clothing.
 There are also many independent, locally-run establishments, selling a variety of fashions.
 The investment banking industry has a strong presence in the city.
 Many major world financial institutions have offices in St. John's.
 Antigua and Barbuda are Caribbean, islands between the Caribbean Sea and the North Atlantic Ocean, east-southeast of Puerto Rico.
 Tropical maritime; little seasonal temperature variation.
 Mostly low-lying limestone and coral islands, with some higher volcanic areas.
 The official language is English which is generally used in Business.
 Antiguan Creole English and Barbuda Creole English are also spoken.
 The main religion is Christianity.
 The economy of Antigua and Barbuda's is service-based, with tourism and government services representing the key sources of employment and income.
 Tourism accounts directly or indirectly for more than half of GDP and is also the principal earner of foreign exchange in Antigua and Barbuda.
+The security risk for expatriates in Antigua and Barbuda is low.
+Risks include petty street crime, and to a lesser extent violent crime and armed assault, particularly when walking alone at night in urban areas.
+St Johns has a higher crime rate than the rest of Antigua and Barbuda.
+Other risks include hurricanes and tropical storms.
 The population in Saint John's is 0.031 Mil (2014 est.), while the inflation rate is 0.72% (2014 est.).

 Cost Of Living